+Tribes are inevitable.
+You have one, whether you realize it or not.
 Tribes are how we live our lives.
 We are constantly banding together with other people to discuss ideas and share information.

 You have a tribe.
 The question is: Do you know it?

 What's a tribe?

 Let's ditch the jargon and just speak in plain English for a second.
 A tribe isn't a fan club.
 It's a group of people who care about something.
 And we all belong to a few of those, don't we?

 The scary part of a tribe isn't finding one.
 It's leading one.
 When I hear about artists feeling worn out by their tribes, it's usually due to the pressures of leadership.
 They're tired of leading (and rightfully so, because it's hard work).

 So when people tell me they aren't interested in finding a tribe, I wonder if part of what's motivating them is the fear of being a leader.
 Look, your tribe is forming.
 It's out there.

 Don't believe me?
 Google a crazy, random hobby (like ninja monkey training, for example).
 There's likely a group talking about it right now.

 In a world where connection is now easy and free, it's not a matter of if the tribe will form, but when.
 And the real question is this: Will you be brave enough to lead?

 Maybe you've had this idea all wrong.
 Leading a tribe has nothing to do with being a celebrity or rock star or anything like that.
 It's about digging deep into your craft and finding a way to help people.